nullworks-mirror/cathook/README.md

 ## Followbots (outdated)
 `cathook-ipc-server` allows you to run and control Followbots to do your evil bidding in-game.
 The installation for Followbots is quite complex, and will not be covered on this page.
 Obviously, you must have several user accounts ready to run TF2.
 A guide for Followbots can be found here: [How to setup and use followbots.](https://www.youtube.com/watch?v=kns5-nw7xUg)
-You may also ask someone in our discord server to help you out.

 The installation script is as followed:
 ```bash